nkg447/File-Explorer/README.md

 It is a File Manger for windows which user java JFrames.

-To download the software [click here](https://drive.google.com/uc?export=download&id=0B16zR0Sm3nlbcGtLeVN2NXRId0E) The link contains a jar file that can directly be executed if you have jre installed in your system
+To download the software [click here](https://drive.google.com/uc?export=download&id=0B16zR0Sm3nlbcGtLeVN2NXRId0E) The link contains a rar file containing an executable file that can directly be executed if you have jre installed in your system

-  * the software is currently available for only windows
+  * The software is currently available for only windows

 The Discussions are done in Slack Team to get invitation to the team drop an email to